krogalev386/simple_messenger/README.md

 # simple-messenger
-Brand new super-puper-duper instant messages application
+Brand new super-puper-duper instant messaging application

 ## What is it?
 ~Just a hobby project/a test site for playing with random stuff that I am trying to learn~